DigiBP/Team-Watermelons/README.md

 **Error handling**

-During the creation of the to-be processed we saw one important are, where a technical error could occur: While performing the sentiment analysis, depending on the inputs, no sentiment is found (e.g if Customer does only wrtie one word).
+During the creation of the to-be processed we saw one important area, where a technical error could occur: While performing the sentiment analysis, depending on the inputs, no sentiment is found (e.g if Customer does only writie one word).
 In that case Eden AI, does not detect any sentiment.

 We catch those cases: If sentiment = 0, the sentiment is set as neutral.
 This also avoids misunderstandings when the case is handled by an agent, who then wonders why the field is empty and whether there is something wrong with the own tool 😉

-Further one possible "Technical error" could occur, due to wrong entered email from the Customer.
-In this case currentyl the process-flow itself will not be interrupted.
--	but customer satisfaction could suffer if the customer does not receive feedback.
-Even though if he has initially given wrong data
+Further, a "technical error" could occur due to wrong entered email from the customer.
+In this case currently the process-flow itself will not be interrupted.
+But the customer satisfaction could suffer if the customer does not receive feedback.
+Even though if he has initially given wrong data.

 ## Conclusion
 - valuable Inputs to helpica